:

 How to target and reach the French market

 Scotland continues to be a popular destination for French visitors.
 They value our beautiful landscapes and there is an increased interest with our myths and legends.
-With year-round flight connectivity between key French cities and Scotland’s airports, France is Scotland’s third largest international source market.
-More than half of French visitors are aged 25 – 44 years old and are more likely to visit off-the-beaten track, supporting a mix of iconic attractions and lesser-known locations.
+With year-round flight connectivity between key French cities and Scotland’s airports, this market is Scotland’s third largest international source.

-Read on to understand the French market and their main inspirations for booking a holiday to Scotland.
-You can use these tips to create the right marketable product for these visitors and help increase your bookings.
+Read on for tips on creating the right marketable product for these visitors and help increase your bookings.

 In this article: